rune/rune/README.md

 ## Example Game
 Take a look at our [example game](https://github.com/rune/rune-games-sdk/blob/staging/examples/bunny-twirl/index.js) for inspiration or dive into the [source code](https://github.com/rune/rune-games-sdk/blob/staging/src/index.ts).

-## Submission

-When your game is ready, please zip it as a folder containing `index.html` as the entry point of the game.
-The folder should contain all resources that are used by the game (css, js, images, soundtracks, helper libs, etc).
-In other words, please make sure that the game does not fetch any external resources from the Internet except for Rune Games SDK.

 ## Debugging

 Use the [Rune CLI](https://github.com/rune/rune-games-cli) to test your game's integration with the SDK.